MicrosoftDocs/Hololens/hololens/hololens-licenses-requirements.md

 # License requirements

 ## Overview
-This page provides a high-level overview of the licenses needed to deploy both managed and unmanaged HoloLens 2 devices in your organization.
+This page provides a high-level overview of the licenses and accounts needed to deploy both managed and unmanaged HoloLens 2 devices in your organization.
 It also includes information for licensing of Dynamics 365 [Remote Assist](#dynamics-365-remote-assist) and [Guides](#dynamics-365-guides).

 ## HoloLens 2 license and account requirements